Central New York Region Facts

 – Sherrill is the smallest city in New York State and has a population of only 3,100.

 – The very first ‘Ransomware’ computer virus was distributed via floppy disk to attendees of the 1989 World Health Organization’s AIDS conference.
 The creator was a biologist named Joseph Popp who was arrested, but never convicted on account of insanity.
-He now owns and runs a butterfly conservatory in Oneonta, New York. [source]
+He later opened a butterfly conservatory in Oneonta, New York which he operated with his daughter until his death. [source]

 – On March 30, 1992 the Syracuse City Council voted unanimously to outlaw snow in the city until Christmas Eve of that same year.
 They declared, “Be it resolved, on behalf of the snow-weary citizens of the city of Syracuse, any further snowfall is expressly outlawed in the city of Syracuse until December 24, 1992.”
 It snowed two days later.
 No arrests were made. [source]